 Hispanic Heritage Month embraces our diversity and highlights the many faces and shades of our community.
-Most importantly, it’s an opportunity to share our experiences, struggles, and daily life with our fellow Americans.
+Most importantly, it’s an opportunity to share our experiences, struggles and daily life with our fellow Americans.

-For example, the Maryland State Department of Education is committed to addressing and supporting the unique needs of the state’s multilingual children and families through a grant-funded partnership with WIDA Early Years, an evidence-based program focused specifically on language development.
-On the local level, organizations such as Centro Nia, Chesapeake Multicultural Resource Center, and Johns Hopkins Centro Sol offer advocacy, legal and referral services, health, and educational resources, and family engagement.
+For example, the Maryland State Department of Education is committed to addressing and supporting the unique needs of the state’s multilingual children and families through educational, community and grant-funded partnerships.
+Organizations such as CentroNía, the Chesapeake Multicultural Resource Center and Johns Hopkins Centro Sol offer advocacy, legal and referral services, health and educational resources, and family engagement.

 We can celebrate the Hispanic community by supporting the role of families in children’s education.
-Organizations such as the National Education Association and Scholastic offer lesson plans, book recommendations, activities, and other resources for teachers and providers to help educate students about the contributions of Hispanic Americans to U.S. Culture.
+Organizations such as the National Education Association and Scholastic offer lesson plans, book recommendations, activities and other resources for teachers and providers to help educate students about the contributions of Hispanic Americans to U.S. culture.